Acrocephalosyndactyly

+The severity of symptoms for acrocephalosyndactyly varies significantly by subtype and treatment in the early stages of life.

+History

+Cases of the condition have been recorded as early as the 18th century.
+The term acrocephalosyndactyly (from Greek ἄκρος (ákros) 'highest, at the extremity', κεφαλή (kephalḗ) 'head', σύν (syn) 'together' and δάκτυλος (daktylos) 'finger') was first applied in 1906 by French physician Eugène Apert first to describe a condition characterized by craniosynostosis and syndactyly.
+The condition described by Apert is now known as the Apert syndrome subtype of acrocephalosyndactyly.
+Other subtypes of acrocephalosyndactyly were characterized throughout the 20th century.

+Prevalence

+Considering all types of acrocephalosyndactyly, one newborn baby is born with acrocephalosyndactyly for every 65,000 - 102,500 babies born.
+There is no difference in the amount of males and females affected by acrocephalosyndactyly.

 Characteristics

 Acrocephalosyndactyly presents in numerous different subtypes, however, considerable overlap in symptoms occurs.
-Generally, all forms of acrocephalosyndactyly are characterized by craniofacial, hand, and foot abnormalities, such as premature closure of the fibrous joints in between certain bones of the skull, fusion of certain fingers or toes, and/or more than the normal number of digits.
-Some subtypes also involve structural heart deformations that are present at birth.
+Generally, all forms of acrocephalosyndactyly are characterized by atypical craniofacial, hand, and foot characteristics, such as premature closure of the fibrous joints in between certain bones of the skull, fusion of certain fingers or toes, and/or more than the usual number of digits.
+Some subtypes also involve structural heart variations that are present at birth.